paul-em/ractio/README.md

 We also integrate eslint into our webpack-flow so we get informed about not well formatted code every time we recompile.

-The created eslintrc files configure how the folder the config is placed in should be treated.
-We also add a eslintignore file to not check in the compiled public folder for issues.
+We want eslint to apply different rules for the root folder (because here they are mainly node.js files) than for the src-folder.
+To accomplish this we can just create another eslintrc for the src folder that overwrites and extends the root one.
+We also add a eslintignore file, so eslint does not check the files in the compiled public folder for issues.

 ## [Added material-ui and layout](https://github.com/paul-em/ractio/commit/9576c1586330babe37a7dcbde8ce49eabb6ef354)